Home » Entrees and Dinner Recipes » Healthy Turkey Chili Recipe

 Process shot of stirring together turkey chili ingredients in a pot

-Traditional chili typically includes diced tomatoes, onion, celery, kidney beans, spices and some sort of meat.
+Traditional chili recipes such as Sweet Potato Chili typically includes diced tomatoes, onion, celery, kidney beans, spices and some sort of meat.
 Here’s a list of ingredients you’ll need for this classic turkey chili recipe:

 Ingredients for Turkey Chili